Richardsons Westgarth was the largest builder of marine engines in the world.

 Thomas Richardson (1793 -1850), a timber merchant turned shipbuilder, established an iron foundry in the village of Castle Eden, Durham in 1838.

-Richardson relocated to the Hartlepool Iron Works at Middleton, situated between West Hartlepool and Old Hartlepool, from 1847.
-The firm built colliery engines, and employed around 300 people.
+Richardson relocated to more spacious premises at Middleton, situated between West Hartlepool and Old Hartlepool, from 1846.
+The Hartlepool Iron Works was used to build colliery engines, and employed around 300 people.

 Thomas Richardson & Sons, engineers and ironfounders, entered into receivership in 1875, after amassing debts of £280,000.